ARM-software/arm-trusted-firmware/docs/porting-guide.md

 copied during `bl31_early_platform_setup()`).

-### Function : bl31_get_sec_mem_layout() [mandatory]
+### Function : bl31_plat_sec_mem_layout() [mandatory]

     Argument : void
-    Return   : meminfo
+    Return   : meminfo *

+This function should only be called on the cold boot path.
 This function may execute with the MMU and data caches enabled if the platform port does the necessary initializations in `bl31_plat_arch_setup()`.
 It is only called by the primary CPU.

-The purpose of this function is to return a `meminfo` structure populated with the extents of secure RAM available for BL3-1 to use.
+The purpose of this function is to return a pointer to a `meminfo` structure populated with the extents of secure RAM available for BL3-1 to use.
 See `bl31_early_platform_setup()` above.